TaraRhoseyn/cardiff_swim_centre_site/README.md

 - User story 1: As a first time user, I want to know the specifications of the pools so I know it's suited to my needs as a fast or long-distance swimmer.
 - User story 3: As a first time user, I want to see information about classes so that I know I can improve my fitness.
-- User story 4: As a first time user, I want to understand their brand values align with my own as a fitness enthusiast.
+- User story 4: As a first time user, I want to ensure their brand values align with my own as a fitness enthusiast.
 - User story 9: As a regular visitor, I want to see information about classes.
 - User story 15: As a site owner, I want customers to find information about classes in language that is plain and accessible to ensure appropriate use of training.